CatchACab/catchacab/README.md

 Software for the autonomous detection of potential passengers trying to flag a cab by using hand signals.

-We intend to submit our work at two different challanges:
+We intend to submit our work for two different challanges:

 Challange1: App-free Car Hailing (AID)